SwellRT/swellrt/wave/doc/swellrt/Editor.md

 }
 ```

-There are two type of events, for DOM and for document.
-DOM events are thrown when editor needs to repaint annotations:
+There are two type of events, for DOM and for document changes.
+DOM events are thrown anytime the editor needs to repaint annotations:

 - *swell.Annotation.EVENT_DOM_MUTATED*
 - *swell.Annotation.EVENT_DOM_CREATED*
 - *swell.Annotation.EVENT_DOM_REMOVED*

-Document events are only thrown when an annotation value change in the document:
+Document events are only thrown when annotations are created or removed in the document:

 - *swell.Annotation.EVENT_CREATED*
 - *swell.Annotation.EVENT_REMOVED*